- Home

 Election as a Fellow of the American College of Preventive Medicine (FACPM) is an honor bestowed upon qualified candidates by their peers on the ACPM Membership Committee.
 Fellowship in the American College of Preventive Medicine (ACPM) recognizes these distinguished individuals for their service and engagement within the field of preventive medicine, and within the entirety of the College.

 Start your journey to becoming a Fellow of the College today by joining ACPM.
 Already a member and ready to take the next step in your membership journey?
-Learn more about applying for Fellowship today.
+Click here to start your application.
+Deadline to apply for the 2025 ACPM Fellow class is September 1.

 MD, MPH, FACPM